arkore/terradraw-workshop/docs/workshops/foss4g2025/basics/exercise-1.md

 ## What's Next?

-Now that you have a working Terra Draw implementation without UI, let's add more TerraDraw modes with UI buttons.
+Now that you have a working Terra Draw implementation without UI, let's add more Terra Draw modes with UI buttons.